FWKMultiverse/FWK-Multiverse/README.md

 **Core Technologies:** Python, LightGBM, CatBoost, GNN, Transformer, LSTM, Autoencoder, Gaussian Processes, Optuna

 ### 📝 In-Depth Project Overview
-This project was an intensive effort to build a top-tier system for the Numerai Tournament, a challenge to predict stock market returns from obfuscated data.
+This project was an intensive effort to build a top-tier system for the **Numerai Tournament**, a challenge to predict stock market returns from obfuscated data.
 The strategy was to architect a massively complex **ensemble-of-ensembles** system to maximize predictive power and robustness under a tight deadline.

 -   **`data_converter.py`**: A highly efficient pre-processing script that transforms raw Parquet data into a more manageable Era-grouped JSON format, drastically speeding up data loading.
 -   **`AInumerai_Ultra.py`**: The monolithic core of the project.
 It orchestrates the entire pipeline: feature engineering, parallel training of over a dozen model configurations, hyperparameter optimization, and multi-layer ensembling.